Machine Learning for High-Risk Applications

 2. Confidentiality Attacks: Extracted Information

-3. General AI Security Concerns
+3. General ML Security Concerns

-4. Counter-measures
+4. Countermeasures

 1. Model Debugging for Security

-2. Model Monitoring For Security
+2. Model Monitoring for Security

-3. Privacy-enhancing Technologies
+3. Privacy-Enhancing Technologies

 4. Robust Machine Learning